 During law school, Ms. Coit spent her first summer externing with the Hon.
 Esther Salas in the U.S. District Court of New Jersey and interned during her third year with the Defenders Association of Philadelphia through Penn Law’s Criminal Defense Clinic.
 She was also the editor-in-chief of the Journal of International Law.

-Before attending law school, Ms. Coit served as a Legislative Correspondent to U.S. Senator Dianne Feinstein and worked on several local and nationwide political campaigns.
+Before attending law school, Ms. Coit served as a Legislative Correspondent to U.S. Senator Dianne Feinstein and worked on various local and nationwide political campaigns.
 Ms. Coit continues her campaign work today through voter protection efforts and has served on several national and statewide campaigns in this capacity.

 Ms. Coit currently serves as a member of the Ninth Circuit Law Clerk Resources Group.
 As a former clerk at both the appellate and district court level, Ms. Coit welcomes any current or former clerks at any court within the Ninth Circuit to contact her regarding the group’s work.